coreos/docs/os/btrfs-troubleshooting.md

 $ btrfs filesystem balance /
 ```

-## Disable Copy-On-Write
+## Disable copy-on-write

 Copy-On-write isn't ideal for workloads that create or modify many small files, such as databases.
 Without disabling COW, you can heavily fragment the file system as explained above.

 The best strategy for successfully running a database in a container is to disable COW on directory/volume that is mounted into the container.

 The COW setting is stored as a file attribute and is modified with a utility called `chattr`.
 To disable COW for a MySQL container's volume, run: